RedisLabs/redislabs-docs/layouts/partials/embeds/backup-locations.md

 ### Local mount point

-Before you configure backups to a local mount point, make sure that:
+Before you specify to backup to a local mount point, make sure that:

 - The node has network connectivity to the destination server of the mount point.
 - The `redislabs:redislabs` user has read and write priviledges on the local mount point